CMC-lab/TranCIT/docs/quickstart.rst

 Quickstart
 ##########

-This quickstart guide will get you up and running with **TranCIT: Transient Causal Interaction** analysis in just a few minutes.
+This quickstart guide will get you up and running with **TranCIT: Transient Causal Interaction Toolbox** analysis in just a few minutes.

 We'll cover the most common use cases with the new class-based API, which provides cleaner interfaces and better error handling than the previous function-based approach.